Our policy, your privacy

 Providing our Product Experience

-We use data to diagnose Product problems, repair customers' devices and provide other customer care and support services.
+We use data to respond to customer enquiries, diagnose Product problems, repair customers' Sonos Products and provide other customer care and support services.
+This processing is necessary for the performance of the agreement we have with you, as well as to serve our legitimate interest.

 Security, Safety, and Dispute Resolution

-We use data to protect the security and safety of our Products and our customers, to detect and prevent fraud, to resolve disputes and enforce our agreements.
+We use data to protect the security and safety of our Sonos Products and our customers, to detect and prevent fraud, to resolve disputes and enforce our agreements.
+This processing is necessary to serve our legitimate interest.

 Communication, Marketing and Advertising